lablup/backend.ai-client-py/docs/cli/sessions.rst

   backend.ai admin sessions

-Both commands offers options to set the status filter as follows.
+Both commands offer options to set the status filter as follows.
 For other options, please consult the output of ``--help``.

 .. list-table::